ADerycke/QTQt-tools/README.md

 *how it work ?*

-  - what is a code ??? : i can provide an .exe file that you can use just by cliking on it (windows user only by now)
+  - what is a code ??? : i provide an .exe file that you can use just by cliking on it (windows user only by now)
   - intermediate code user : use the code named "PyQt", is based on a graphical interface (Qt) so you don't need any specific knowledge to run it, except installing the needed library
   - advanced code user : use the code named "multi file" that is a full python and completely cutomisable code